 New International Version (NIV) [View it in a different version by clicking here; also listen to chapter 9.]

-† Watch this "Visual Bible" video clip: Acts 8:22–9:33, starring Bruce Marchiano as Jesus, James Brolin as Simon Peter, Harry O. Arnold as Saul/Paul, and Dean Jones as Luke.
+† Watch this video clip of Acts 8:22–9:33, starring Bruce Marchiano as Jesus, James Brolin as Simon Peter, Harry O. Arnold as Saul/Paul, and Dean Jones as Luke.

 9 Meanwhile, Saul was still breathing out murderous threats against the Lord’s disciples.
 He went to the high priest 2and asked him for letters to the synagogues in Damascus, so that if he found any there who belonged to the Way, whether men or women, he might take them as prisoners to Jerusalem.
 3As he neared Damascus on his journey, suddenly a light from heaven flashed around him.
 4He fell to the ground and heard a voice say to him, “Saul, Saul, why do you persecute me?”

 5“Who are you, Lord?”
 Saul asked.

 “I am Jesus, whom you are persecuting,” he replied.
 6“Now get up and go into the city, and you will be told what you must do.”

 7The men traveling with Saul stood there speechless; they heard the sound but did not see anyone.
 8Saul got up from the ground, but when he opened his eyes he could see nothing.
 So they led him by the hand into Damascus.
 9For three days he was blind, and did not eat or drink anything.